Balint2201/SpotifyTool/README.md

 > ~~If this doesn't help this will be the same case as if you were on Android 10 or lower.~~
 >
 > ~~On Android 10 or lower the issue of the app not being able to open authors' profile can't be fixed.
 The app most likely will crash if you try.~~
+>
+> On Android 10 or lower the Lyrics function will not work.
+Partly or entirely.

 > [!IMPORTANT]
 > Downsides of this modification: